ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="DynamicProgramming"></a>
 ## <p align="center"> Dynamic Programming </p>
 Dynamic Programming solves complex problems that tend to take exponential time by dividing them into smaller subproblems and storing their results for use later on to calculate larger values.

 <a name="DP_OverlappingSubproblems"></a>
 ### Overlapping Subproblems
-Recursive solutions where various base cases call the already calculated subproblems again and again result in exponential time complexities.
+Recursive solutions where the already calculated subproblems are called again and again result in exponential time complexities.
 Hence, if the solutions of the common subproblems are stored and used directly in O(1) time, the complexity of the entire problem is reduced by large.
-This solution works only when there is a overlapping subproblems property in the question.
+This is called the overlapping subproblems property of a dynamic programmign question.

-One method to check this is to generally find a recurrence relation.
-A good point to note is that it is not necessary to solve the recurrence relation at hand.
-If the recurrence relation, calls the function itself and forms a recurrence tree with common elements, the overlapping subproblems property is satisfied.
+One method to check the existence of this property is to generally find a recurrence relation that solves/fits the given question.
+A good point to note is that it is not necessary to solve the recurrence relation at hand but enough to just construct it.
+If the recurrence relation, calls the function itself forming a recurrence tree with common elements in different subtrees, then the overlapping subproblems property is satisfied.
 An example is fib(n) = fib(n-1) + fib(n-2).

 <a href="#Contents">Back to contents</a>

 <a name="DP_OptimalSubstructure"></a>
 ### Optimal Substructure
-Optimal substructure property means that the results of the parents values should be directly computable ftome the optimal results of the child values.
+Optimal substructure property means that the results of the parents values should be directly computable from the optimal results of the child values.
+If this were not the case then even though the child values were available at hand, the parent values calculated would require recalculation from beginning to get the optimal answer for the parent.
+Hence, it is important to note that the recurrence relation/tree should not form any loopholes where the parent needs the value of the child and child needs the value of the parent for optimal answers.

 <a href="#Contents">Back to contents</a>

 <a name="DP_TabulationVsMemoization"></a>
 ### Tabulation vs Memoization
 Tabulation is when you follow a bottom's up approach to solving the problems.
-So for example if the recursion tree goes down to 15 levels so you start from the bottom calculating subproblems to build to the final answer.
-You generally do this by having an array say dp[n] and start from filling dp[0] -> dp[1] -> -> dp[n].
-Used when it is necessary to solve all the possible subproblems for the final answer.
+For example if the recursion tree goes down to 15 levels so you start from the bottom, calculating subproblems to build to the final answer.
+You generally do this by having an array say dp[n] and start from filling dp[0] -> dp[1] -> -> dp[n] or dp[n] -> dp[n-1] -> - > dp[0], depending on the question format.
+Tabulation is used when it is necessary to solve all the possible subproblems for the final answer.

 Memoization is a top down approach where you directly calculate for the final value but for every call you store the value of the subproblem such that if it is called again you can access the value directly.
-Generally values are stored in a hashmap.
-Used when it is not necessary to solve all the subproblems for reaching the final answer.
+Generally values are stored in a hashmap and this technique is used when it is not necessary to solve all the subproblems for reaching the final answer.

 <a href="#Contents">Back to contents</a>

 <a name="DP_SolvingDP"></a>
 ### Solving a DP Problem
-The DP question solving can be divided into further smaller tasks (Just like DP XD):
+The DP question solving can be divided into further smaller tasks, just like DP: (LOL XD)
-1. State identification: A state in a DP problem can be defined as something that helps you identify at which subproblem have you reached in your dp.
+1. <ins>State identification</ins>: A state in a DP problem can be defined as something that helps you identify at which subproblem have you reached in your dp.
 For example it can be dp[index], where index is used to identify the the current subproblem, that is the current level can be traced using the index.
-In a knapsack problem thsi would be the [index][weight] and hence the dp formed is of the type dp[index][weight].
-Hence the state identifier should be a value or at max two that help you identify the current subproblem uniquely from others.
+In a knapsack problem this would be the [index][weight] and hence the dp formed is of the type dp[index][weight].
+We need to identify the minimum number of variables needed to identify the states of a problem as it is these number of variables that help us construct our DP tables.
+One variable -> 1D array, 2 variables -> 2D array and so on.
-2. Relations between states: Find the recursive relations which defines your state(n) in terms of previously calculated values like n-1, n-2, ... and so on.
+2. <ins>Relations between states</ins>: Find the recursive relations which defines your states in terms of previously calculated values.
-3. Choosing between tabulation and memoization: This choice should be made according to the differences explained in the above section.
+3. <ins>Choosing between tabulation and memoization</ins>: This choice should be made according to the differences explained in the previous section.

-Majority of the DP problems can be categorized into t

 <a href="#Contents">Back to contents</a>

 <a name="DP_BacktrackDP"></a>
 ### DP with Backtracking (Top-down approach)
 In certain situations we might need to solve a question with backtracking.
-Backtracking has been explained in detail in the section before DP(<a href="#Backtracking">Backtracking</a>).
+Backtracking has been explained in detail in the section before(<a href="#Backtracking">Backtracking</a>).
 Backtracking enables us to explore all outcomes and choose the best afterwards when directly going for a particular outcome or greedy/iterative solutions won't work.

 Using recursion we might encounter the same problem again and again making the time complexity of backtracking solutions exponential.
 Hence, we combine backtracking with DP, which in general cases is known as the top down recursive approach.

-Steps to follow to define a backtracking recursive DP solution:
-1. Describe the problem as a recursive function.
-Steps to help decide the flow of the fucntion are explained in the backtracking section.
-2. Try to maximize the use of local variables and minimize the use of global variables.
-What this means is that we should try to use minimum size possible table for the memoization.
-Instead of identifying a particular state using all the variables available, we should try to minimize the number of variables needed to identify a state uniquely from others.
-3. Once state varibles are decided, use memoization to store and check values of smaller subproblems to avoid exponential time complexity.

 <a href="#Contents">Back to contents</a>

 <a name="DP_2DimensionalGrids"></a>
 ### 2 Dimensional DP - Grids
 The grid problems can be broadly classified into three subcategories:
-1. Find minimum cost path when a grid matrix is given.
+1. Find minimum cost path in a given cost matrix.
-2. Find number of ways to reach and ending point from the starting point travelling only in specified directions.
+2. Find number of ways to reach and ending point from the starting point.
 3. Find number of ways to reach and ending point from the starting point with obstructions.<br>

-We will discuss them one by one:
+All of these grid problems will have one common part, which is, movement will be allowed only in the right and down direction, enabling us to use DP, as the only two ways to reach a cell in the grid would be from the previously visited left and up cells.
+We will discuss these three variations one by one:

 #### Finding Minimum-Cost Path in a 2-D Matrix
 The problem statement is that given a cost matrix cost[][] where cost[i][j] is the cost of visiting the cell (i,j), find minimum cost path from (0,0) to (x,y).
 Only movements allowed are right and down.